-C.1 The purpose of extraction of a medical device is to provide a suitable test sample for determining the biological reactivity of any leachables in the biological system, to demonstrate the hazard potential (hazard identification) of the leachable and for use in conducting human health risk assessments of the leachable.
-If extracts of the device are prepared, the extraction vehicle and conditions of extraction used shall be appropriate to the nature and use of the final product as well as to the predictability (such as test purpose, rationale, sensitivity, etc) of the test method.
-Extraction conditions and application of the extract to test systems, therefore, ideally shall reflect not only actual conditions of use of the products but also the purpose and predictability of the tests.
+- C.1 Extraction of a medical device can be carried out for the following purposes: - to provide a suitable test sample for determining the biological reactivity of any leachables in the biological system, - to demonstrate the hazard potential (hazard identification) of the leachable, and - for use in conducting human health risk assessments of the leachable.

+If extracts of the device are prepared, the extraction vehicle and conditions of extraction used should be appropriate to the nature and use of the final product, as well as to the predictability (such as test purpose, rationale, sensitivity, etc.) of the test method.
+Extraction conditions and application of the extract to test systems should therefore ideally reflect not only actual conditions of use of the products but also the purpose and predictability of the tests.

-Under normal conditions of use where fluids circulate through the device, e.g., extra corporeal devices, the vertical standard should be consulted for the appropriate extraction techniques.
+Under normal conditions of use where fluids circulate through the device (e.g. extra-corporeal devices), if a vertical standard exists, it should be consulted for the appropriate extraction techniques.

-Biological tests are carried out for identifying hazards and estimating risks of the hazards in exaggerated-use and/or in actual conditions of use.
-Extractions differ for various test purposes.
+Biological tests are carried out to identify hazards and estimate the risks of the hazards occuring in exaggerated use and/or in actual conditions of use.
+Extractions differ for various test purposes:

-- a) Exaggerated extraction is appropriate for hazard identification. - b) Simulated-use extraction is applicable for generation of a safety factor for use in human health risk assessments. - c) Exhaustive extraction is applicable for the assessment of the safety of an implant device and to estimate the upper limits of the chemicals that could be released to the patient.
+- a) exaggerated and exhaustive extraction is appropriate for hazard identification; - b) simulated-use extraction is applicable for the generation of a safety factor for use in human health risk assessments; - c) exhaustive extraction is applicable for the assessment of the safety of polymeric devices for long-term use in order to estimate the upper limits of the chemicals that could be released to the patient.

-C.2 This part of ISO 10993 assumes that the amount of extractable substance(s) is related to the period of extraction, the temperature, the ratio of surface-area-of-material to volume-of-extraction vehicle and the nature of the extraction vehicle.
+C.2 This part of ISO 10993 assumes that the amount of extractable substance(s) is (are) related to the period of extraction, the temperature, the ratio of the surface area of the material to the volume of the extraction vehicle, and the nature of the extraction vehicle.

-C.3 The period of extraction shall be sufficient to maximize the amount of material extracted.
+C.3 The period of extraction should be sufficient to maximize the amount of material extracted.
 In practice, use of these standard conditions of time and temperature for extraction are recommended in lieu of other unvalidated or non-standard conditions.

-C.4 An alternative practice is repeated extraction followed by concentration to obtain sufficient extractable substance(s).
-This practice is applicable for the purposes of hazard identification.
+C.4 An alternative practice is repeated extraction followed by concentration in order to obtain sufficient extractable substance(s).
+This practice is applicable to hazard identification (see Annex D).

 C.5 Extraction temperatures may vary for the different materials to be tested.
-Extraction shall not initiate significant degradation of the material, except if the material is intended to dissolve or be resorbed during use (see 10.3.2).
-The extraction temperature is dependent upon the physicochemical characteristics of the device material(s).
-The extraction temperature chosen for polymers, for example, shall be below the glass transition temperature is below the use temperature, the extraction temperature shall be below the melting temperature.
+Extraction should not cause significant degradation of the material, unless the material is intended to dissolve or be resorbed during use (see 10.3.2).
+The extraction temperature is dependent upon the physico-chemical characteristics of the device material(s).
+The extraction temperature chosen for polymers, for example, should be below the glass transition temperature.
+If the glass transition temperature is below the use temperature, the extraction temperature should be below the melting temperature.
 Recommended conditions are given in 10.3.1.